frkfl/mpv-upscale4k/README.md

 ## Analog Repair

+This is a specific layer for sub-HD resolutions.
+Working in the VHS trenches.

 Brings the raw analog frame to “coherent but still low-frequency noisy.”
 It removes phase jitter, ringing, and line noise at native pixel geometry.
+*Rebuilding lost image quality through patient, layered refinement.*
+Think: *a good DVD player feeding a high-end CRT — but in 4K.*

 ### 🧩 Design Philosophy
 > “Don’t reinvent pixels — let them remember how they used to look.”